© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen-y-stryt round barrow is a scheduled monument protected by Cadw under reference FL206.
 View the official record →

-Pen-y-stryt round barrow is a Prehistoric funerary monument located in Flintshire, Wales, designated as a Scheduled Ancient Monument under reference FL206.
+Pen-y-stryt round barrow is a Prehistoric funerary monument located in Flintshire, Wales, and designated as a Scheduled Ancient Monument under Cadw reference FL206.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL206.

 Pen-y-stryt round barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL206.